Fraccytv/Django_user_tool/README.txt

 MIT – free to use, modify, and share.

 ✍️ Author
-Built with ❤️ by [Your Name].
+Built with ❤️ by Kennet Olesen - Fraccy.
 Contributions welcome.